nus-cs2103-AY2223S1/tp/docs/UserGuide.md

       guest data cannot be retrieved.
 Please use this command with utmost caution.
     </div>
 13. Finally, to quit GuestBook, you can run the **`exit`** command.
     * `exit` : Exits the app.
       <br><br>

-14. For more details, you can refer to the [Features](#features) below for the exact specifications of each command.
-Thank you and we hope you enjoy using GuestBook!
+14. We have come to the end of our Quick Start.
+For more details, you can refer to the [Features](#features) below for the exact specifications of each command.
+Thank you!
     <br><br>
 [Return to Table of Contents](#table-of-contents)